-The 18 course curriculum (72 unit program) includes a 9-course cohort sequence which covers character development, biblical theology of mission, contemporary culture, missional church, leadership training and organizational dynamics; and 9 electives which provide the opportunity to further enhance biblical, theological and cultural understandings.
+The 18-course, 72-unit program includes a 9-course cohort sequence that covers character development, biblical theology of mission, contemporary culture, missional church, leadership training, and organizational dynamics; and 9 electives that further enhance biblical, theological, and cultural understandings.
 MAGL meets the prerequisite courses for the Doctor of Missiology degree.